xTriixrx/satpy-scrapy/README.md

 Long Arguments
    * '--help': Triggers help logging function.
    * '--filters': Triggers image filter options function.
-   * '--tor-password=': Sets the users tor password to extract images for non FTP server based vehicles.
    * '--images=': Accepts a set of image filters to reduce number of images extracted on Tor requests.
    * '--utcrange=': Accepts a UTC range in the format of 'NNNN-NNNN' where N is a number and the range is between 0000 and 2330.
 The range should only be set in half hour increments to query a set of images in the ELEKTRO-L2 FTP server or for the FENGYUN-4A crawler.
    * '--day=': Accepts a day of the current month to query for the ELEKTRO-L2 FTP server.